sagemath/trac_to_gh/Issue 3387.md

 # Issue 3387: unacceptably slow conversion of rationals from pari to Rational

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3387

 Original creator: dmharvey